Predicting the Spatially Varying Infection Risk in Indoor Spaces Using an Efficient Airborne Transmission Model: Modelling Framework

-Following \cite{Khalid2020}, we model the infected person who is breathing or talking as a continuous point source emitting viral particles at a constant rate of $R$ particles/s.
-Thus, an infectious person talking or breathing at position ($x_0$,$y_0$) starting at time $t=t_0$ is modelled as follows:
+Following \cite{Khalid2020}, we model an infected person who is breathing or talking as a continuous point source emitting respiratory particles into the plane of the looping airflow at a constant rate of $R$ particles/s.
+We also assume that inhaling and exhaling occur at the same rate, so there is no net source or sink of air from the emitter and receiver of the particles.
+Thus, an infectious person talking or breathing at position ($\xi_0$,$y_0$) is modelled as follows: